 Unfortunately, finding fresh San Marzano tomatoes for sale in the United States is quite difficult.
 You’re very likely to have to opt for canned tomatoes like this best seller.
-When purchasing canned tomatoes for Italian cooking, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.
+When purchasing canned tomatoes for Italian cooking in stores, be sure to look for certified San Marzanos, named after the region of Italy from whence they hail.

 Growing near Mount Vesuvius they benefit tremendously from the volcanic soil and temperate climate.
 These are the same factors which make Kona coffee from Hawaii unique and incomparable.

 While the San Marzano type of tomato can indeed grow in the United States and other places, only those certified as having been grown near Mount Vesuvius in Italy are the very best.
 Be as careful when selecting your canned San Marzanos as you would when selecting an olive oil or fine coffee.

 There are purveyors of false and/or low-quality mixed versions of the genuine article.
 Always read the labels carefully to procure authentic, protected, certified San Marzano tomatoes in cans.
 The San Marzano Consortium oversees the certification of these tomatoes.

-Unless you have a volcano in your backyard, you are unlikely to grow San Marzano tomatoes comparable to those imported from Italy.
+Unless you have a volcano in your backyard, it’s unlikely your San Marzano tomatoes will be comparable to those imported from Italy.
 This should not stop you from taking this challenge on, though!

 Experimenting with your soil amendments and growing conditions to produce the very best San Marzanos is an excellent project for an adventurous gardener.

 These days it is certainly possible to buy the seedlings or the tomato seeds of the San Marzano and try your hand at growing this Italian gourmet delight.
 The primary key is amending your soil mixture properly to duplicate the fertile soil conditions of the volcanic fields of Naples.